ccfontes/eg/README.md

 (eg dec [4] integer?)
 ```

-Finally run tests was you would normally do with `clojure.test`.
+Finally, run your tests as you would normally do with `clojure.test`.

 For Clojure in the REPL:
 ```clj